dylanhogg/awesome-python/README.md

 Please raise <a href="https://github.com/dylanhogg/awesome-python/issues">a new issue</a> to suggest a Python repo that you would like to see added.

-1,556 hand-picked awesome Python libraries and frameworks, updated 19 Apr 2026
+1,592 hand-picked awesome Python libraries and frameworks, updated 12 Jun 2026